Riley Pint

-Riley Kenneth Pint (born November 6, 1997) is an American professional baseball pitcher in the Colorado Rockies organization.
-He was drafted fourth overall in the 2016 Major League Baseball draft by the Rockies.
+Riley Kenneth Pint (born November 6, 1997) is an American professional baseball pitcher who is a free agent.
+He was drafted fourth overall in the 2016 MLB draft by the Colorado Rockies, for whom he made his Major League Baseball (MLB) debut in 2023.

 Amateur career

 Pint attended St. Thomas Aquinas High School in Overland Park, Kansas.
 As a freshman, he had a 3–2 win–loss record with a 3.19 earned run average (ERA), and 35 strikeouts.
 As a sophomore, Pint went 8–0 with a 2.58 ERA and 57 strikeouts.
 As a junior, he was 5–2 with a 2.20 ERA and 47 strikeouts.
 Prior to his senior year, Pint and Jason Groome were the only two high school students on the Golden Spikes Award watchlist.
 Pint also played basketball in high school.

 Professional career

+Colorado Rockies

 Pint was considered a top prospect for the 2016 Major League Baseball draft.
 He was drafted by the Colorado Rockies with the fourth overall pick of the draft.
 He was committed to Louisiana State University (LSU) to play college baseball, but signed with the Rockies.
-He spent his first professional season with the Grand Junction Rockies of the Rookie-level Pioneer League, where he posted a 1-5 record with a 5.35 ERA in 11 starts.
-Pint spent 2017 with the Asheville Tourists of the Class A South Atlantic League, where he pitched 93 innings and went 2-11 with a 5.42 ERA, 79 strikeouts, and 59 walks in 22 games started.
+He spent his first professional season with the Grand Junction Rockies of the Rookie-level Pioneer League, where he posted a 1–5 record with a 5.35 ERA in 11 starts.
+Pint spent 2017 with the Asheville Tourists of the Single-A South Atlantic League, where he pitched 93 innings and went 2–11 with a 5.42 ERA, 79 strikeouts, and 59 walks in 22 games started.
 He returned to Asheville to begin 2018, and injured his forearm in his first start, landing him on the 7-day disabled list.
 After returning from the injury, he was reassigned to the Boise Hawks and started three games for them, compiling a 1.13 ERA in eight innings pitched.

-Pint returned to Asheville in 2019, but missed time due to injury; over 17 2/3 innings, he went 0-1 with an 8.66 ERA and 23 strikeouts.
+Pint returned to Asheville in 2019, but missed time due to injury; over 17 2/3 innings, he went 0–1 with an 8.66 ERA and 23 strikeouts.
 Pint did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Spokane Indians of the High-A West League.
 He continued to struggle with his control, striking out 17 while walking 10 in 10 2/3 innings pitched, before he decided to retire on June 8, 2021.